Let me ask you something: When was the last time you updated your about page? If you’re like most businesses I work with, the answer may be:

-Whether you’re fond of talking about yourself or not, writing an about page can be tricky business.
+Of course, the 3rd answer is the most disturbing.
+Whether you’re fond of talking about yourself or not, writing an About page is essential.

 About The About Page